2018-onwards: Professor of Global Energy Challenges

 1991-2007: Lecturer in Human Geography, Loughborough University

-Ed's research interests lie in the fields of governance and international development issues with current research outputs focusing upon: energy access and low carbon energy transitions; questions of transparency and corruption; and financial globalization and the financial needs of the poor.
-Ed has also long had a particular interest in the Central American region where he has explored the political economy of state reforms as well as the broader impacts of neoliberal globalization.
+Ed's broad research interests lie in the fields of governance and international development issues with recent research outputs focusing particularly upon energy access and low carbon energy transitions in the Global South.
+Ed’s early career was strongly focused on the Central American region where he explored the political economy of state reforms as well as the broader impacts of neoliberal globalization.
+More recently most of his work has been based in a variety of African and Asian contexts.

-My teaching examines globalization and international development issues with a particular focus on Central America.
+My teaching examines globalization and international development issues with a particular focus on energy access issues.

 Current postgraduate research students